-Users can get instant help without waiting for an agent.
+Users can get instant help on what they ask without waiting for an agent.

 - They are user-friendly.

-According to Google, 65% of all users prefer texting companies instead of calling.
+According to Google, 65% of users prefer texting companies to calling.

 - They automate basic communication.

-Chatbots perform simple and trivial tasks leaving complex ones to human employees.
+Bots perform simple and trivial tasks, leaving complex ones to human employees.

 - They collect user data.

-Chatbots can ask questions and generate leads.
-Your company can move to a new level of communication if you know customer preferences and needs beforehand.
+Chatbots can ask questions and qualify leads.
+Your company can move to a new level of communication if you know what customers’ preferences and needs are beforehand.

-What is also important to mention, chatbots can’t fully replace people and handle non-algorithmized tasks, they help offload employees and make communication more convenient for customers.
+What is also important to mention, chatbots can’t fully replace people and handle non-algorithmized tasks.
+But they help offload employees significantly and make communication more convenient for customers.

 Chatbot use cases

 It’s one of the main chatbot future trends.
-Users mostly ask questions about products and services, prices and billing, order and delivery details, or they want to get tech support.
-Chatbots help handle these tasks instead of employees, and that helps reduce customer churn.
+Users mostly ask questions on product features, prices and billing, order and delivery details, or they want to get tech support.
+Bots help handle these tasks instead of employees and help reduce customer churn.

-- Bank of America developed the AI-based virtual assistant Erica.
-It processes support requests: sends notifications and shows account balance, gives advice on savings, helps pay the bills, and provides personalized analytics.
+Bank of America developed the AI-based virtual assistant Erica.
+It processes support requests: sends notifications and tells what an account balance is, gives advice on savings, helps pay the bills, and provides personalized analytics.

 You need customer feedback to meet their expectations and know what they want.
 Research shows that 10% of users open traditional emails with questionnaires, and no more than 5% complete them.
 What can you do to improve the situation?
 Launch a chatbot.
 It will collect reviews for you.
-This way, it will help improve customer engagement and facilitating the process of giving feedback.
+This way, it will help improve customer engagement and facilitate the process of giving feedback.

-- IKEA developed the chatbot named ORC to collect customer data.
+IKEA developed a chatbot named ORC to collect customer data.
 What are this bot’s advantages?
-It asks fewer questions, they are shorter and complemented with emojis.
-Thus, customers take the survey more easily because it’s informal.
-In the end, the chatbot offers a user to share their email.
+It asks fewer questions, which are shorter and complemented with emojis.
+Thus, people are more willing to take the survey because it’s informal.
+In the end, the bot offers a user to share their email.

 Chatbots help inform customers about order delivery and what its status is.
 Without a chatbot, customers have a long way to go.
-First, get an email with the tracking ID, then go to a company website, and paste this code in a particular section.
-This is unfriendly, and chatbots are more convenient for that purpose.
+First, get an email with the tracking ID, then go to a company website, and paste the code into a particular section.
+Chatbots are way more convenient for that purpose.
 A user gives an order number and a bot provides further details.
 Quickly.
 No extra actions.

-Chatbots help collect user information and qualify them.
-You need to qualify leads to see who is truly interested in buying from you and capable of doing so.
-This helps your sales team save time and increase the number of transactions.
-Read our guide on lead qualification and why you need it.
+Bots help qualify users and collect their data.
+Qualification is essential to know who is truly interested in buying from you and is capable of doing so.
+It helps your sales team save time and increase the number of transactions.
+Read our guide on what lead qualification is and why you need it.

-- Dashly Leadbot engages users in a conversation and collects primary information.
+Dashly сhatbot engages users in a conversation and collects primary information.
 It asks qualifying questions with answer options and collects contact details.
-After a conversation, Leadbot sends qualified leads to the sales team or the support team.
+After a conversation, the bot sends qualified leads to the sales or support team.

-Customers are attracted to chatbots because they get personalized recommendations, special offers, and discounts.
-Chatbots can make appointments and process online orders, and you can integrate them with your calendar.
+What attracts customers to chatbots?
+They get personalized recommendations, special offers, and discounts.
+Bots can make appointments and process online orders, and you can integrate them with your calendar.

-- The famous clothing brand H& M developed the learning chatbot that asks users about their styles and offers outfit options.
-Based on the collected data, the chatbot creates a customer profile to offer clothes and help them with their shopping.
+The famous clothing brand H&M developed the learning chatbot that specifies what users’ preferences are and offers outfit options.
+Based on the answers, the bot creates a customer profile to offer clothes and help them with their shopping.

-A chatbot can also handle HR tasks.
-AI-based chatbots select applications, talk to multiple candidates at once, deal with frequently asked questions, and provide information to recruiters and managers.
+What is more, chatbots can also handle HR tasks.
+For example, AI-based bots can select applications, talk to multiple candidates at once, deal with FAQs, and provide information to recruiters and managers.

 How to configure a chatbot?

-You can easily configure a simple chatbot sending notifications without development skills using a free builder.
-Here’s our article on chatbot builders and their features.
+You can easily configure a simple bot sending notifications without development skills using a free builder.
+Here’s our article on the best chatbot platforms and what features they provide.

 Using Dashly, you can configure and launch a chatbot in 5 minutes without a developer.
 There’s a convenient builder.
 What’s so great about it, you’ll see your chatbot from the customer side during setup.
-This will facilitate the configuration process and help you avoid errors.
+It will facilitate the configuration process and help you avoid errors.

-We call it Leadbot because its major jobs are lead qualification and contact collection.
-Leadbot is triggered by certain events, asks users questions, and shows buttons with answer options.
-Depending on the answer, Leadbot either asks the next question or assigns a conversation to an agent.
+Dashly chatbot’s main tasks are lead qualification and contact collection.
+The bot is triggered by certain events.
+It asks users questions and shows buttons with answer options.
+Depending on what the answer is, the bot either asks the next question or assigns a conversation to an agent.